ggerganov/llama.cpp/README.md

 ### Build with Linux/ Mac Using Make

 These commands are specific to Ubuntu linux but OS specific varients are just a google away given this handy dependency list.
-Also, if you're using your windows gaming machine, some users have reported great success in using [WSL2](https://github.com/ggerganov/llama.cpp/issues/103#issuecomment-1470440202) to install Ubuntu within Windows and following the linux build instructions to run this project.
+Also, if you're using your windows gaming machine, some users have reported great success in using [WSL2](https://github.com/ggerganov/llama.cpp/issues/103#issuecomment-1470440202) to install Ubuntu within Windows and following the linux build instructions to run this project, but the CMAKE path is really easy.

 ```bash
 # Install dependencies (these are for linux, use brew equivelants for mac)